-To inline SVG icons, simply copy the SVG code and paste it into your HTML file.
-You can then style the icon with CSS properties such as color, width, and height.
-You can also use inline SVG in conjunction with CSS sprites to create scalable, responsive icons for your website.
+Inlining SVG icons is dead easy.
+Once you've used our SVG converter just copy the SVG code and paste it into your HTML file.
+Once you've done that, you can, tweak the icon's style with CSS properties like color, width, and height.
+Combine inline SVG with CSS sprites, and you're all set with scalable, responsive icons for your website.

 Pretty much.
 Inline SVG is supported by all modern browsers, including the likes of Chrome, Firefox, Safari, Edge, and Opera.
 However, a word of warning if you're using an older browser, like an older version of Internet Explorer - you might run into problems using inline SVG if your browser isn't fully up to date.